Aircraft in fiction: Ryan NYP

+S

 Saab JAS 39 Gripen

-In the 2017 film Transformers: The Last Knight the Decepticon Nitro Zeus transforms into a Saab JAS 39 Gripen.

 In the 2019 anime series Girly Air Force, Gripen is one of the main fighter aircraft featured in the series along with Kei Narutani, the main protagonist of the series.

 SBD Dauntless

 A Douglas SBD Dauntless was used in the production of the 1976 motion picture Midway.
 An SBD-5, which had formerly served in the RNZAF and which was (in 1976) non-airworthy and wingless, was used in the filming of the cockpit close-ups for actors such as Charlton Heston.

 Later in 1987, the same aircraft (BuNo 28536), now in airworthy condition, was used in the production of the epic 1988–1989 TV mini-series War & Remembrance.
 The aircraft appeared in the sequence depicting the Battle of Midway and during filming, was flown off the USS Lexington the first time an SBD had taken off from a carrier in 42 years.

 Douglas SBDs are a major feature in the 2019 film Midway directed by Roland Emmerich.
 The aircraft were recreated digitally and at least one full-scale static replica was built.